Post Momentary Affliction

-Post Momentary Affliction is the third studio album by Australian Christian extreme metal band Mortification, released in 1993.
+Post Momentary Affliction is the third studio album by Australian Christian death metal band Mortification, released in 1993.
 The album's sound has Mortification returning to their thrash metal roots, but with death metal elements still showing.
 It contains an alternate recording of the track "Impulsation" from the band's Break the Curse demo album.
 Post Momentary Affliction was bundled with Mortification's 1992 album Scrolls of the Megilloth on Nuclear Blast and included "Butchered Mutilation" as a bonus track, releasing on 18 November 1996.
 In 2008, a reissue was released by Metal Mind Productions, which also included "Butchered Mutilation" and three live tracks.
 Soundmass released reissues in 2020 and 2022, with the former having three live tracks and the latter having new remastering and two discs, with the second CD containing fifteen live tracks1; both reissues include "Butchered Mutilation".
 In 2010, HM Magazine ranked Post Momentary Affliction No. 70 on the Top 100 Christian metal albums of all-time list.